-John W. Smith Vice Chairman of the Board, President and Chief Executive Officer APPENDIX A:
+John W. Smith

+Vice Chairman of the Board,

+President and Chief Executive Officer

-THE PEOPLES HOLDING COMPANY P. O. Box 709 Tupelo, Mississippi 38802
+THE PEOPLES HOLDING COMPANY P. O. Box 709 Tupelo, Mississippi 38802 PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-PROXY

-THIS PROXY IS SOLICITED ON BEHALF OF

-THE BOARD OF DIRECTORS

-The undersigned hereby appoints George H. Booth, II, A.M.
-Edwards, Jr., Eugene B. Gifford, Jr., and J. Heywood Washburn as Proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Common Stock of The Peoples Holding Company held on record by the undersigned on March 19, 1999, at the Annual Meeting of Shareholders to be held on April 13, 1999, or any adjournment thereof.

-- ,,,, (1) Election of Directors.
-NOMINEES: FOR THREE-YEAR TERM ENDING IN 2002: William M. Beasley; Marshall H. Dickerson; Eugene B. Gifford, Jr.; and H. Joe Trulove.
-VOTE FOR all nominees listed (except as written to the nominees listed [] contrary below) [] vrit tructions: To withhold authority to vote for any individual nominee, e that nominee's name on the space provided below.)
-To ratify the appointment of Ernst & Young LLP of Memphis, Tennessee, ndependent auditors for the Company for the current year.
-FOR[] AGAINST[] ABSTAIN[] In their discretion, the Proxies are authorized to vote such other ness as may properly come before the meeting.
+The undersigned hereby appoints William M. Beasley, Marshall H. Dickerson, H. Joe Trulove, and J. Larry Young as Proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Common Stock of The Peoples Holding Company held on record by the undersigned on March 14, 2000, at the Annual Meeting of Shareholders to be held on April 11, 2000, or any adjournment thereof on April 11, 2000, or any adjournment thereof.
+(1) Election of Directors.
+NOMINEES: FOR THREE-YEAR TERM ENDING IN 2003: George H. Booth, II; Frank B. Brooks; Robert C. Leake; C. Larry Michael; and J. Heywood Washburn.
+VOTE FOR all nominees listed (except as written to the contrary below) [] VOTE WITHHELD for all nominees listed [] writ tructions: To withhold authority to vote for any individual nominee, e that nominee's name on the space provided below.)
+(2) To ratify the appointment of Ernst & Young LLP as the Company's pendent auditors for 2000.
+FOR[] AGAINST[] ABSTAIN[] In their discretion, the Proxies are authorized to vote such other ness as properly may come before the meeting.
 BY T PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN HE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE D FOR PROPOSALS 1 AND 2. shar sign se sign below exactly as your name appears on back of this Proxy card.
-Wher es are held by joint tenants, both should sign.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BID FOR PROPOSALS 1 AND 2. shar sign se sign below exactly as your name appears on back of this Proxy card.
+Whenes are held by joint tenants, both should sign.
 If a corporation, please in full corporate name by president or other authorized officer.
-If a nership, please sign in partnership name by authorized person. ate d, 1999 Signature Signature if held jointly
+If a nership, please sign in partnership name by authorized person.
+Date d, 2000 Signature 3- 3 -3 Signature if held jointly